matrix-org/matrix-spec/README.md

 1. Install the extended version (often the OS default) of Hugo:
    <https://gohugo.io/getting-started/installing>.
 Note that at least Hugo
-   v0.93.0 is required.
+   v0.110.0 is required.

    Alternatively, use the Docker image at https://hub.docker.com/r/klakegg/hugo/.
 (The "extended edition" is required to process the SCSS.)
-2. Run `npm i` to install the dependencies and fetch the docsy git submodule.
+2. Run `npm i` to install the dependencies.
 Note that this will require NodeJS to be installed.
 3. Run `npm run get-proposals` to seed proposal data.
 This is merely for populating the content of the "Spec Change Proposals" page and is not required.
 4. Run `hugo serve` (or `docker run --rm -it -v $(pwd):/src -p 1313:1313